KTurau/DataLearn/Module01/Module01-Theory.md

-# Module 1
+# MODULE 1

-## 1.1: Intro

-Role of Analytics and Data Engineering in modern Corp (theoretical knowledge).
-Before learning how to work with the tools, it's very important to understand how business works/uses data to create value.
-Typical data infrastructure will be considered.

-## 1.2: The Role of Analytics in Modern Corp
+## 1.1: The Role of Analytics & DE in a Modern Enterprise

-Corporation exists to create Value.
-There are 3 groups of people who can benefit from BIZ:
+There are 3 main groups of people who can benefit from BIZ operations:

 1. Shareholders;